codingleo727/nvim-config/README.md

-As of update, "nvim-treesitter.configs" might be "nvim-treesitter.config".
-Check .local/share/nvim/lazy/nvim-treesitter/lua to be sure
+As of update, check if you would like the "main" branch of nvim-treesitter or the "master" branch of nvim-treesitter.
+My current setup uses the "main" branch of nvim-treesitter